beefyfinance/beefy-bi/README.md

 ### How to add a new chain?

-- Add the new enum to the database
 - Update the chain enum in the `src/types/chain.ts` file
+- Run `npx ncu --upgrade blockchain-addressbook` and `npm install` to get the wtoken address
-- Run `npm run build` and solve any typescript error
+- Run `npm run build` and solve any remainning typescript error
+- Add a new RPC using the above guide

 ### Update a grafana dashboard